Rick Todd

+Early life and amateur career

 Todd was born in Toronto, Ontario.
 He played college golf at the University of Texas at El Paso (UTEP).
 He was second team All-American in 1986, third team in 1985 and honorable mention in 1984 and made the All-WAC first team four years in a row.
 He won four tournaments while at UTEP and was elected into the El Paso Golf Hall of Fame in 1984.

-He turned pro in 1987.
+Professional career

-Todd joined the PGA Tour in 1990, earning his card through qualifying school.
-After an unsuccessful year on Tour, he joined the Ben Hogan Tour (now Nationwide Tour) where he won the Ben Hogan El Paso Open in his rookie season.
+In 1987, Todd turned pro.
+He joined the PGA Tour in 1990, earning his card through qualifying school.
+After an unsuccessful year on tour, he joined the Ben Hogan Tour where he won the Ben Hogan El Paso Open in his rookie season.
 The following year he won the Ben Hogan Dakota Dunes Open.
-In his last full season on the Tour in 1993 he recorded three top-10 finishes.
+In his last full season on the tour in 1993 he recorded three top-10 finishes.

 Todd won the Asia Golf Circuit Order of Merit in 1996, which qualified him on the Japan Golf Tour, where he played in 1996 and 1997.
 He won three times on the Canadian Tour between 1991 and 1997.

 Todd was the head coach at his alma mater, UTEP, from 1999 to 2011 and was named WAC Coach of the Year in 2001.

 Todd represented his country in 1996 at the World Cup and the Dunhill Cup.